LeoLionH/practice/cv_test/cv_test.md

 summary:
   summaryTitle: Summary
   summaryBody: >-
-    <p>As a Product Manager, I'm passionate about delivering the most intuitive
-    and accessible user experiences for both B2B and B2C audiences.</p>
+    As a Product Manager, I'm passionate about delivering the most intuitive and accessible user experiences for both B2B and B2C audiences.

     I believe in data-led decision making, collecting market research, user testing and analytics to build and then iterate on a product.